milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Reports/ReadMe-report-2.md

 ### Short summary and my conclusion

 This meetup included two sections:
-* The first section was about the concept of MapReduce and intruduction to Distributed File System and Hadoop.
-The speaker first talked about the cluster architecture and then introduced concept of distibuted file systems.
-He explained the basic operations in relational datacases such as Filter, Join, and Aggregation (Group By) with the concept of distributed file system and MapReduce.
+* The first section was about the concept of MapReduce and introduction to Distributed File System and Hadoop.
+The speaker first talked about the cluster architecture and then introduced concept of distributed file systems.
+He explained the basic operations in relational databases such as Filter, Join, and Aggregation (Group By) with the concept of distributed file system and MapReduce.
 For example he described that because rows are independent in Hadoop, usually we don't need to join in datasets.

 #### Hadoop Cluster